 As stated in our mission statement "TheatreOCU's extensive production program reflects our value of producing live theatre as an integral part of the education of our students."
 In order to provide support to this statement, professional staff members support both our scene shop and costume shop.
 TheatreOCU students work side by side with these professionals in order to further their education.

 Student Services & Marketing Coordinator

-Ashley is very excited to join the School of Theatre staff at Oklahoma City University.
+Ashley is very excited to be at the School of Theatre staff at Oklahoma City University.
 She has worked as an administrator in higher education for a little over four years to date.
 She is passionate about assisting students in paving paths to their own success.
 Ashley is a graduate from Oklahoma State University with a B.S. in International Business and minors in Marketing and Management.
 While at Oklahoma State University, Ashley was extremely involved in Greek Life and directed and performed in many of the shows on campus.
 She is thrilled to bring her affection for both theatre and students into a career at OCU.

 James A. Stuhlmiller

 Technical Operations Manager

 Jim has worked in the professional, regional, and educational theatre fields since 1979.
 His experiences range from technical director and lighting design at the Perot Theatre to filling a variety of technical roles for Lyric Theatre, to serving as a technical director and master scenic artist.
 Jim also supports the performance programs at OCU as a scene designer, lighting designer, and sound designer, while serving as a full time staff member.